-Protection of servicemembers against default judgments.
+Protection against default judgments.

 Sec.
 201 (50 U.S.C. app. § 521).
 In a civil lawsuit, the failure of the defendant to appear in court may result in the award of a default judgment on behalf of the plaintiff.
-When a default judgment is entered in favor of the plaintiff, it is done without consideration on the merits of the case.
-Under the act, servicemembers are protected from default judgments in civil actions, including any child custody proceeding, when they are unable to appear in court due to military service.
-An amendment to the act in 2008, 25 added language clarifying that civil lawsuits include child custody proceedings.

-Before a court can grant a default judgment, a plaintiff must file an affidavit stating that the defendant is not on active duty in military service showing necessary facts to support the affidavit26 or that the plaintiff was unable to determine whether or not the defendant is in military service.
+This section protects servicemembers from default judgments in civil actions while they are unable to appear in court due to military service.
+Before a court can grant a default judgment, the plaintiff must file an affidavit stating that the defendant is not on active duty in military service showing necessary facts to support the affidavit or that the plaintiff was unable to determine whether or not the defendant is in military service.
 A false affidavit to that effect is punishable by imprisonment for up to one year, a fine of up to \$1,000, or both.
 The court, before entering a judgment, must also appoint an attorney to represent the person on active duty in order to protect his or her legal rights and interests.
-However, if the attorney appointed to the case cannot locate the servicemember, actions by the attorney would not waive any defenses or otherwise bind the servicemember.
+However, if the attorney appointed to the case cannot locate the servicemember, actions by the attorney would not waive any defenses of or otherwise bind the servicemember.
 Additionally, if the court is unable to determine if a defendant is in military service, the court may require a bond which may later be used to indemnify the defendant if it is determined that he or she was in military service and the judgment against the defendant is set aside or vacated in part.
 Moreover, if a court enters a default judgment against a servicemember, the court may set aside its judgment if the servicemember files a motion within 60 days after leaving active military service and can demonstrate that military service prejudiced his or her availability to appear in court (unless the default was based on a false affidavit by the plaintiff regarding military service of the defendant, in which case such a showing is unnecessary) and that there are meritorious or legal defenses to the suit.
+This is a change from the previous SSCRA where the motion had to be filed within 30 days after leaving military service.